Parking in Pembrokeshire

 How long do I have to apply?

-The Disabled Persons Parking Places (DPPP) scheme applications process will start on Monday 20th June and close on Sunday 31st July.
+The applications process will start on Monday 15th January and close on Friday 5th April.
 No new applications will be considered after this date.

 How many spaces will be installed?

-For the first year of the scheme a maximum of ten places will be available.
-If the pilot is a success, more places will be considered in the coming years and applicants who meet the criteria will go onto the waiting list if they are not successful this year.
+Ten places will be available.
+More places may be considered in the coming years and applicants who meet the criteria will go onto the waiting list if they are not successful this year.

 How many permits can I receive?